-Sioux medicine man Black Elk tied the idea of sacred space into the concept of a symbolic circle.
+Sioux medicine man Black Elk tied the idea of sacred space to the concept of a symbolic circle.
 It was an area from which you drew strength.
-You had to defend this area, too, to draw this strength for without it, you were rootless.
+You had to defend this area, too, to draw this strength; without it, you were rootless.
 Like a tree, to be without roots means you’re weak.

 To employ Black Elk’s concept of sacred space, imagine a hoop.
 Contained in the hoop are the things within your control.
 Outside of it are those outside of your control.
 A line of demarcation gives you a mental basis from which to work for positive change.

-For Black Elk, precious to him was the fate of his people, their future, and how it interacted with the vision he had for them when it was nine years old.
+For Black Elk, precious to him was the fate of his people, their future, and how it interacted with his vision for them when it was nine years old.
 There was a sacred space for him.
-The Black Hills of South Dakota was a larger area of sacred space for the band and, then, still a larger group for the broader group of bands, and, finally, all people everywhere.
+The Black Hills of South Dakota was a larger area of sacred space for the band and, then, still a larger group for the broader group of bands and, finally, all people everywhere.